jclynb/poker-monte-carlo-simulation/README.md

 This program runs 5000 poker rounds for 169 non-equivalent starting [hole cards](https://en.wikipedia.org/wiki/Texas_hold_%27em_starting_hands) from a range of 2 players to 10 players.
 The win percentages are tracked in dictionary win_count.

-The results can then be used to analyze the probability of having the best hand given two cards and the number of opponents.
+The results can then be used to analyze the probability of having the best hand pre-flop given two cards and the number of opponents.

 This program stores the results in a pandas dataframe to use for further analysis, and also exports these results to an excel file.